 9. Exam preparation mind map

-Another way to use mind maps is to collect all the materials that will be covered in an exam, such as:
+Exam stress, be gone!
+Create an exam prep mind map to collect all the materials that will be covered in an exam, such as:

-Additionally, you can note down instructions from the teacher and other information about the exam, such as date and time, format (essay, multiple-choice, etc.), what you need to bring (calculator, pens, ruler), and so on.
+Additionally, you can note down instructions from your teacher and other information about the exam, such as date and time, format (essay, multiple-choice, etc.), what you need to bring (calculator, pens, ruler) and so on.

 10. Semester plan mind map